c3g/GenPipes/README.md

 ### GenPipes in a Container:

-You can use one the following software to run the container: 'singularity', 'apptainer', 'docker' or 'podman'.
+You can use one of the following software to run the container: 'singularity', 'apptainer', 'docker' or 'podman'.
 You can get more information to run Genpipes in a Container [here](https://github.com/c3g/genpipes_in_a_container).

-Once the GenPipes repo has been cloned and GenPipes has been installed, run the following command to download the container image.
+Once the GenPipes repo has been cloned and GenPipes has been installed, run the following command to download the container image and the settings file.

 ```bash
 genpipes tools get_wrapper
 ```

+Then run the usual GenPipes command but add the argument `--wrap` in order to have the genpipes being run inside the container (for sanity check to have access to all modules required).
+The GenPipes file will also use the container for each of his jobs when submitted to the scheduler.

-To change the config of the container you can edit the file `$MUGQIC_PIPELINES_HOME/resources/container/etc/wrapper.conf`.
-For instance the container can be changed via the argument `GEN_CONTAINERTYPE` and the GenPipes version to be used can be changed via the argument `PIPELINE_VERSION` (if other than latest).
+To edit the config you have to edit the file `$MUGQIC_PIPELINES_HOME/resources/container/etc/wrapper.conf`, see [here](https://github.com/c3g/genpipes_in_a_container?tab=readme-ov-file#setup-a-giac-environment) for more details.
+For instance the container can be changed via the argument `GEN_CONTAINERTYPE` and the GenPipes version to be used can be changed via the argument `PIPELINE_VERSION` (if other than latest, for more details see [here](https://github.com/c3g/genpipes_in_a_container?tab=readme-ov-file#genpipes-4-in-a-container)).
+You can also test a local version of GenPipes by using the option `PIPELINE_DIR`, for more details see [here](https://github.com/c3g/genpipes_in_a_container?tab=readme-ov-file#using-a-local-genpipes-version).

-You can access inside the Genpipes container by typing:
+You can access inside the Genpipes container by running:

 ```bash
 $MUGQIC_PIPELINES_HOME/resources/container/bin/container_wrapper.sh
 ```
+Once inside you have access to all our modules from cvmfs and the latest version of GenPipes being loaded by default.

 ### Setup